09:00 Welcome and Introduction (P00a) Melissa Kaiser, Director, Compliance, SOCSoter

 SBOM as a certification input: what “good” looks like for NIAP submission and review, common failure modes, and how vendors can automate SBOM generation and dependency hygiene to shorten cycles and improve supply-chain visibility.”

-15:00 CCUF and Technical Communities: How to Influence the Next Generation of Protection Profiles (R02d) TBA
+15:00 CCUF and Technical Communities: How to Influence the Next Generation of Protection Profiles (R02d) Brian Wood, Program Manager, Google

 How CCUF and iTC work actually drives PP direction—and how product developers, cloud providers, integrators, and labs can get ahead of new requirements in emerging domains (cloud-native architectures, virtualization, IoT/embedded).